 Throughout the day, CSOs patrol the campus and Isla Vista communities fulfilling various duties that help encourage public safety.
 Bicycle duty is a major part of the Community Service Organization.
 It is comprised of bicycle education, tagging, moving, and impounding bicycles.
-CSOs are constantly riding, as well as walking the campus to maintain visibility and to educate.
+CSOs maintain visibility on campus, both on foot and on bike, in order to educate the community. and make themselves available as a resource.

 Some of the services CSOs provide for the Community